Mathematics & Physics Registration

 - MAT 001P Math Study Skills, optional co-requisite for MAT 171 Precalculus Algebra

 - MAT 143 Quantitative Literacy, AA-transfer and AAS per planning guides, with prerequisites DMA 010-050 and DRE 098

 - MAT 152 Statistical Methods I , AA-AS-transfer, with prerequisites DMA 010-050 and DRE 098

-- the class is restricted to a certain major, that is because certain classes are restricted during pre-registration to allow students who need the class to complete a degree the first opportunity to register.
+Certain classes are restricted during pre-registration to give students who need the class to complete a degree the first opportunity to register.
 In addition, some classes are restricted by majors to help ensure that students sign up for the correct classes that will lead to their desired degree.
-If you believe this restricted course is required for your goals, please see the Department Head for Math & Physics to obtain a form that allows you to register.
-The form is a Registration Override Request Form (Form #895) signed by the Department Head or designee.
-Before asking for the form, (1) be sure you have the proper prerequisites for the course, and (2) choose the section into which you want to enroll.
+If you believe this restricted course is required for your goals, please see the department head to obtain Registration Override Request Form (Form #895) to allow you to register.
+It must be signed by the department head or a designee.
+Before asking for the form, be sure you have the proper prerequisites for the course and choose the section into which you want to enroll.
 Be certain there are no time conflicts with other classes in which you have enrolled.
-You can obtain the form on campus from student services or in the Math Department (TE101), or contact Mrs. Sharon Welker, Department Head.
+You can obtain the form on campus from student services or in the Math Department (TE101).